Multiscale Fusion for Abnormality Detection and Localization of Distributed Parameter Systems: Multiscale Information Fusion

 The approximate entropy, sample entropy, and fuzzy entropy are three classic measures of complexity of time series \cite{chen2009measuring}.
-The temporal entropy is constructed by the fuzzy entropy since it is more effective and less sensitive to parameter selection than the other two methods \cite{chen2009measuring}.
+The temporal statistic is constructed by the fuzzy entropy since it is more effective and less sensitive to parameter selection than the other two methods \cite{chen2009measuring}.
 The temporal coefficients reflect the temporal dynamics of the distributed variables.
-Since the temporal coefficients are time series, the fuzzy entropy is modified to construct the temporal entropy as follows.

 Based on the $ i $-th temporal coefficient $ a_i^k $, that is, the $ i $-th row of $ A^k $, a set of vectors can be constructed as:

 where $ \mathbf{X}_j^{k} \in \mathbb{R}^m $ $ (m \leq N-2) $; $ j=1,2,\cdots,W-m+1 $; $ m $ is a constant and can be selected through cross-validation; $ m=2 $ in this research. $ u_i^k(j) $ is the baseline corresponding to $ i $-th temporal coefficient and defined as: